rgitrepo/kubernetes-beginner-to-pro/docs/day7/namespace.md

 By leveraging namespaces, organizations can achieve significant cost savings, especially when dealing with multiple environments, teams, or projects that would otherwise require separate clusters.

 [Back to Top](#table-of-contents)

 ---

-Here's the information about when not to implement namespaces, extracted from the transcript and added to the tutorial:

----